mcpython4-coding/Documentation/mcpython/gui/Slot.md

             :param on_shift_click: called when shift-clicked on the block, should return if normal logic should go on or not
             :param on_button_press: called when an button is pressed when hovering above the slot
             :param capacity: the max item count for the slot
+            :param check_function: an function to check if the item is valid, signature: (Slot, ItemStack) -> bool

         function get_capacity(self)